Community Building in Online and Hybrid (HyFlex) Courses

 - Specify the deadline for completion.

 - Utilize your course’s learning management system (e.g., CourseWorks) to extend the class community to the asynchronous platform.
-For example, on CourseWorks, consider creating group discussions and arranging regular asynchronous group interactions throughout the semester.
+For example, in CourseWorks, consider creating group discussions and arranging regular asynchronous group interactions throughout the semester.

 - Providing a verbal summary of the community building activity in class.